Bembit/react-typescript-projects/1-matching-game/README.md

     }
     ```

-4. on btn click, change its bg to blue to indicate it's selected
+4. **Change Button Background on Click**

-    add an onClick listener
+   - Change the background color of a button to blue on click.
     ```javascript
     onClick={() => {
         // do things